SquilliamX/Smart-Contract-Lottery-2024/notes.md

 ## Smart Contract Tests Notes

 All Smart Contracts must have tests.
 You need tests before going for a smart contract audit or you will be turned away.

+You can see the test coverage by running:
+ `forge coverage`: shows you how many lines of code have been tested.
+ `forge coverage --report debug`: outputs a coverage report and tells you which lines have not been tested.
+ `forge coverage --report debug > coverage.txt`: creates a coverage report/file named `coverage.txt` and it will have all the output of the terminal command `forge coverage --report debug`.

 When writing tests, following this order:
 1. Write deploy scripts to use in our tests so we can test the exact same way we are going to deploy these smart contracts